 - The New 52:

 - The sexuality of traditional Ms Fanservices Catwoman and Starfire (in ''Red Hood'') have been ramped up significantly.
 Notably, Amanda Waller also had a major redesign to slim her down when she has never been a particularly attractive woman (in either looks or personality).
+DC later toned down Starfire into something more similar to her portrayal in the Teen Titans cartoon.

 - Similar to Waller, Ma Hunkel/Red Tornado 1 has apparently also been revised to no longer be a slightly overweight middle aged housewife/grandmother, with her crossdressing theme seemingly removed.
 Though, she's apparently now a composite of Ma Hunkel and her granddaughter Maxine, better known as Cyclone, who didn't share Ma's appearance.